By Cansu Dikme

-Turkey was reelected Friday the member of International Maritime Organization (IMO), according to the country’s foreign ministry.
+Turkey was re-elected Friday to the International Maritime Organization (IMO), according to the country’s foreign ministry.

-The IMO Council is the executive organ of the IMO, which is the UN specialized agency responsible for maritime safety and security and protection of the marine environment.
+The IMO Council is the executive organ of the International Maritime Organization, which is the UN specialized agency responsible for maritime safety and security and protection of the marine environment.

 The IMO has the responsibility to take binding decisions for member countries on maritime issues.
 It includes 171 member countries, 76 international nongovernmental observatory institutions and 64 intergovernmental institutions.